zoot101/snapraid-daily/README.md

 # Scope

-This script is intended to focus just on SnapRAID and simple email notifications, rather than adding many different features.
+This script is intended to focus just on **SnapRAID** and simple email notifications, rather than adding many different features.
 This is keeping in the traditional unix philosophy of do one thing and do it well.

 Additional functionality is accomplished through the use of Start/End and Notification Hooks.
-See the additional repo here:
+See the additional repo here, and the section on the hooks below.

 * [https://github.com/zoot101/snapraid-daily-hooks](https://github.com/zoot101/snapraid-daily-hooks)

 # Description

-It is intended to be ran as a scheduled task via Systemd Timers, but can also easily be installed and ran manually if need be.
+The script is intended to be ran as a scheduled task via Systemd Timers, but can also easily be installed and ran manually if need be.

 If errors are detected, the user is notified by email and the script will